Enhanced strong interaction effect in synthetic spin-orbit coupling with mixed spin symmetry: Conclusions

-The mapping between Dicke model and the SOC system with contact interactions was proposed~\cite{Hamner2014Dicke,Lian2013Orbit,Huang2015Spin}, assuming that the pseudo-spin space of the SOC system is only symmetric.
+The mapping between Dicke model and SOC systems with contact interactions was proposed~\cite{Hamner2014Dicke,Lian2013Orbit,Huang2015Spin}, assuming that the pseudo-spin space of the SOC system is only symmetric.
 However, as shown already, there is significant amount of mixed spin symmetric components even in the ground state for some parameter regime.
-Therefore, the mapping between these two models are limited.
+Therefore, the mapping between these two models is limited.

 In this work, we focus on the low energy states, but it is possible to study excited states and quench dynamics in a wide parameter range with our numerical method.
 As future work, it would be interesting to study transport via SOC~\cite{Chen2018Inverse} in the presence of strong interaction and utilise SOC, which gives different directions of momentum to different pseudo-spins, to create spatial entanglement~\cite{Fadel2018Spatial,Philipp2018Spatially,Karsten2018Entanglement}.